NaCloudy/indicator-recommender/README.md

 Thank you for your feedback!
 It will help improve future recommendations.
 ```

-## Tech Stack

-- **Text Embedding Model:** `sentence-transformers/all-MiniLM-L6-v2`
-- **Similarity Metric:** Dot product (equivalent to cosine similarity after normalization)
-- **Database:** SQLite (stores indicators, embeddings, and user feedback)

-## Data Collection and Model Improvement

-The system collects user feedback through a 5-point rating system:

-- Users rate each recommended indicator based on relevance
-- Feedback is stored in the database with timestamps
-- Collected data can be used for:
-  - Fine-tuning the BERT model
-  - Analyzing recommendation quality
-  - Understanding user needs and preferences
-  - Improving future recommendations

 ## TODO

 - ✅ Store indicator data in a SQLite database
 - ✅ Precompute and store embeddings to avoid recomputation
 - ✅ Track user feedback for recommendations
-- ⬜ Use collected feedback to fine-tune the BERT model
+- ⬜ Use collected feedback to fine-tune the embedding model
 - ⬜ Expand the indicator dataset (currently only 10 examples)
 - ⬜ Integrate with a large language model (e.g., Gemini) to refine top-3 results
 - ⬜ Deploy as a web application for broader accessibility